 Website Security

-• Login LockDown—This free plugin stops repeated login attempts from a particular IP address after a certain number of failed attempts.
-This prevents a brute-force attack to gain unauthorised access to the website administration.
+Login LockDown—This free plugin stops repeated login attempts from a particular IP address after a certain number of failed attempts.

-• Wordfence—This security plugin comes in a free version and a paid premium version for $4.92 per month.
+Wordfence—This security plugin comes in a free version and a paid premium version starting at $119 per year.
 It has a firewall, helps stop brute-force attacks, and scans a website for malware.
-The premium version allows country IP blocking, scheduling malware scans, and password auditing and includes premium customer support.
+The premium version allows country IP blocking and has real-time threat intelligence.

-• iThemes Security—This security plugin has a free version and a paid pro version, which starts at $80 per year for WP bloggers.
-The paid pro version has 30 more security features than the free version.
+Solid Security (formerly iThemes Security)—This security plugin has a free version and a paid pro version, which starts at $99 per year.
+The paid pro version has over 30 more security features than the free version.

 Search Engine Optimisation (SEO)